ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Set up Citrix Netscaler VPX as a Forwarding Proxy
+# Setting up Citrix Netscaler VPX as a Forwarding Proxy

 A forwarding proxy acts as a single point of control between clients on an internal network and the Internet.
 A proxy allows the Network or Security Administrator the ability to create policies restricting access to Internet sites.